 If required we conduct necessary negotiations directly with possible contract partners or advise and support our clients in this from a position in the background.

 And every project must be designed individually and differently.

 During the development and realization of national and international co-productions and co-financings we cooperate as early as possible with the producer in order to provide our client with the best possible individual structure for the project within a complex system of interests of the parties involved, German and foreign public funding guidelines, international conventions, industry customs, and laws, and to translate these structures into individual tailor-made contracts.

 Special emphasis is placed on thinking outside the legal box, on fully capturing the artistic, legal, and economic complexity of a film project, and on providing preferably lean and efficient solutions.

 - For German clients, for example to allow a better evaluation of their own legal position and strategic planning,

 - for international clients to examine and explain the legal situation in Germany according to contract and/or law., e.g. for banks, completion bonds or others.

-Stefan Rüll lectures regularly on current topics regarding the film industry and devises workshops in Germany and Europe (1-2 days) upon invitation, to date for example in Germany, Austria, Switzerland, Luxemburg, Czech Republic, Hungary, Poland, Norway, France, Italy, Spain.
+Stefan Rüll lectures regularly on current topics regarding the audiovisual industry and devises workshops in Germany and Europe (1-2 days) upon invitation in particular about co-production and co-financing of audiovisual projects.

 Mediation dates back to a more than 2000-year-old Chinese tradition.
 For Confucius a conflict was a sign of poor education, court proceedings traditionally led to disgrace and loss of face.
 The aim of mediation was – and still is – to settle a quarrel amicably by creating a win-win-situation for all parties involved.